HelpMeIAmLost/PostFlashPreTestCheck/README.md

 ```

 ## What's next?
-*  Automatically update the addresses of StubVersion_Main and StubVersion_Sub
-*  Make the pairing of the CAN channel and DBC file optional to the user
+*  The location of MAP and DBC files are, by default, set to `Build/` and `DBC/` folders, respectively.
+Commandline arguments will be added in case these locations need to be changed.